tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 {% hint style="info" %}
 The **request** status is one of:

-* `Open`: Requested by the buyer.
-To be approved or rejected by the supplier.
+* `Open`: Requested by one party.
+To be approved or rejected by the other party.
-* `Approved`: The request is approved by the supplier.
+* `Approved`: The request is approved by the other party.
-* `Rejected`:  The request is approved by the supplier.
+* `Rejected`:  The request is approved by the other party.
 * `Closed`: The request is closed because it is not relevant anymore.
 {% endhint %}

 {% hint style="warning" %}
-If the request status is `Open` the supplier must approve or reject it.
+If the request status is `Open` the other party must approve or reject it.
 {% endhint %}

 #### Other buyer line fields

 * `description`: a free format additional description of this line
 * `terms`: the line terms as agreed with your buyer
   * `contractNumber`: the agreed framework contract number
   * `contractPosition`: the related position within the framework contract
 * `projectNumber`: The buyer's project number reference
 * `productionNumber`:  The buyer's production number reference
 * `salesOrderNumber`:  The buyer's sales order number \(not be confused with your sales order number\)